bbc/simorgh/docs/Simorgh-Overview.md

 Simorgh is a universal/isomorphic JS Single page application, written with Node, express and React.
 Currently Simorgh is designed to render news articles from the BBC's new CMS; optimo.
 It is also used to render front pages for our WorldService sites.

-Being universal JavaScript a Simorgh page renders on both the server and the client.
+Being universal JavaScript, a Simorgh page renders on both the server and the client.
 A users initial page load will be a server side render, for optimal performance and compatibility with devices not using JS.
-Onward journeys (Clicking on inline Links to another page rendered by Simorgh) will then render client side, using the JS bundles downloaded during the original server side render.
-In this case a User is now only making a network request to fetch the JSON data and the page is rendered on the users device.
+Onward journeys (clicking on inline Links to another page rendered by Simorgh) will then render client side, using the JS bundles downloaded during the original server side render.
+In this case a user is now only making a network request to fetch the JSON data and the page is rendered on the users device.

 ## A High Level User Journey